 Deploying the Events Service

-The events service (cycles-server-events, port 7980) delivers webhook events asynchronously — use it to get real-time alerts in Slack, PagerDuty, or your own systems when budgets run out, thresholds are crossed, or reservations are denied.
+The events service (cycles-server-events) delivers webhook events asynchronously — use it to get real-time alerts in Slack, PagerDuty, or your own systems when budgets run out, thresholds are crossed, or reservations are denied.

 It is optional — the admin and runtime servers operate normally without it.
 When deployed, it consumes delivery jobs from Redis and sends HTTP POST requests to webhook endpoints with HMAC-SHA256 signatures.